CloudBindle/bindle/tester/README.md

 * http://jenkins-ci.org/views/hudson-tutorials
 * Look at the existing configuration of seqware projects that Denis has already set up or the existing bindle project's configurations if you need to setup a new project with jenkins!

-I would like to end off this section with a fun fact: Some of the companies that use this are 4linux, Cloudera, Dell, eBay, Facebook, GitHub, linkedIn, Netflix, yahoo, tumblr, and many more!
-Oh, and of course OICR!
+I would like to end off this section with a fun fact: Some of the other companies that use this are 4linux, Cloudera, Dell, eBay, Facebook, GitHub, linkedIn, Netflix, yahoo, tumblr, and many more!

 ### Step by step Tutorial